 Katy Gautsch | Head of School

-Katy joins the MVCS team with more than 13 years experience helping families navigate the complex systems of special education and the Department of Health and Human Services.
+Katy joined the MVCS team with more than 13 years experience helping families navigate the complex systems of special education and the Department of Health and Human Services.
 As a coordinator for a diagnostic child development clinic in Central and Southern NH, she managed teams of providers, conducted home visits and observations, spent countless hours in classrooms all over the state working with students and school teams to ensure appropriate educational goals were being set and met.

 Katy is a founding parent of MVCS and has worked diligently since 2012 to ensure the continued success of the school.
 Since opening, Katy has been closely involved in all aspects of the school’s operations, has authored many key policies, and consulted regularly with those serving in the Head of School position.
 She believes in the mission of MVCS wholeheartedly.
 Katy lives in Rumney with her husband, Josh, son Emmit, who is a MVCS student, and daughter Olive.

 Alfie joined Mountain Village Charter School with 20 years of education experience.
 She holds a B.S. in Early Child Development and Young Child Education and graduated from the University of New Hampshire.
 Over the years, Alfie has helped develop education programs for Georgetown University, National Oceanic & Atmospheric Agency, National Science Foundation, and Head Start.
 Alfie believes in a shared vision of a world in which ” ALL children play, learn, and grow with nature in their everyday.”
 Alfie is dedicated to supporting MVCS as it continues to grow and stepped in for the 2016-2017 school year and lead as the Interim Head of School.
 Alfie currently lives in Plymouth NH with her wife, their yellow lab, English bulldog and 2 cats.
 She enjoys rock climbing and skijoring with her dog.